connect-group/terraform-aws-rds-finalsnapshot/README.md

 >
 > Please read all of the README if using or maintaining this module.

-This module, or specifically the two submodules `snapshot_identifiers` and `snapshot_maintenance` will manage Final Snapshots of AWS database instances and clusters to ensure that infrastructure can be backed up, destroyed, and restored.
+This module, or specifically the submodule `rds_snapshot_maintenance` will manage Final Snapshots of AWS database instances and clusters to ensure that infrastructure can be backed up, destroyed, and restored.